Policies for Fair Exchanges of Resources: An Overview of the Approach

 So far all the agreements are fair, i.e., satisfactory for all users.
 Note that checking the fairness of the agreements does not require us to consult users, as long as we know their policies that precisely reflect their wishes and expectations.

+We now show an example of an unfair agreement, where one partner does not obey the policy of the other. \begin{exa}[Policy violation] The exchange where Bob gives a $\light$ to Alice while she gives back a $\heavy$ violates all Bob's policy requests.
+This exchange is clearly not fair and our logical machinery will rule it out. \end{exa}

-We now show an example of an unfair agreement, caused by a double spending.
+We finally display an example of an unfair agreement, caused by a double spending.
 For that, we extend Alice's policy with the following rule where she offers to pay with a $\light$ for a $\heal$ in place of a paladin. \begin{enumerate}[label=\textbf{A\arabic*}] \item[\textbf{A3}] I give you a $\light$ if a paladin gets a $\heal$ in return. \end{enumerate} \begin{exa}[Double Spending] The exchange where Carl gives a $\heal$ to Bob and Alice pays it with her $\light$ is fair (rules~\textbf{A3} and~\ref{rule:col-c2}), and so is the one in which instead Bob pays (rules~\ref{rule:col-b3} and~\ref{rule:col-c2}).
 However, a double spending arises when Carl gives a single $\heal$ to Bob, and both Alice and Bob pay.
 Thus, this last exchange is not fair. \end{exa}

-In~\autoref{sec:smart}, we instantiate our formal model to a blockchain scenario where the digital platform is implemented by a smart contract and the users interact with it in a standard way by sending transactions.
+After the needed definitions of exchange environment, of the language for expressing policies and the consequent notion of fairness, and of the logic \MuACL, we will show that provability there ensures an exchange to be fair.
+To also give an operational flavour to our proposal, we then instantiate in Section~\ref{sec:smart} our formal model to a blockchain scenario where the digital platform is implemented by a smart contract and the users interact with it in a standard way by sending transactions.
 We assume that the smart contract records and publicly displays users' policies and resource ownership that it also manages.
 Importantly, we delegate the smart contract to verify the fairness of exchanges.